opea-project/GenAIInfra/kubeai/README.md

 kubect apply -f models/llama-3.3-70b-instruct-gaudi.yaml -n $NAMESPACE
 ```

 The rest is the same as in the previous example.
-You should see a pod running with the name `model-llama-3.1-8b-instruct-gpu-xxxx` or `model-llama-3.3-70b-instruct-gpu-xxxx`.
+You should see a pod running with the name `model-llama-3.1-8b-instruct-gpu-xxxx` and/or `model-llama-3.3-70b-instruct-gpu-xxxx`.

 ## Text Embeddings with BGE on CPU